ubccr/ccrdocs/pages/hpc/data-transfer.md

 docs.globus.org](https://docs.globus.org/how-to/share-files/).

-### Secure Shell Copy (scp/sftp)
+### Secure Shell Copy

 Command line terminal access is provided via the SSH protocol, while command line file transfer is available with sftp (Secure File Transfer Protocol) and scp (Secure Copy).
 The ssh, scp and sftp client software should be available on all Linux distributions as part of the operating system installation.

+*to/from the Frontends:*

+* This would be for simple file transfers that can complete within a 15 minute timeframe

+*from the Compute Nodes:*

+* This would be for file transfers that can complete within a 72 hour window
+* This will only work for outbound transfers because compute nodes are not exposed externally
+* You must have an active job with an allocated compute node to get access to them

 !!!
-Warning
+Note "SSH Keys required"
     Users must use SSH keys to connect to CCR servers using SSH/SFTP/SCP.
-Passwords are not accepted.

-!!!
-Note
-    **SSH key-pairs** allow us to login without a password using SSH to CCR's login nodes.
-We keep our private key on our local machine and upload the matching public key to our CCR account.
-Once uploaded, we can login to any CCR server that supports SSH logins.
 Please [follow these instructions to upload your public SSH key](../portals/idm.md#ssh-keys) to the CCR identity management portal before attempting to connect to CCR's servers.

 The Secure Copy utility, `scp`, can send data to and fetch data from a remote server.